brian32768/docker-flexlm/README.md

 2021-Feb-26

-Today I added code to run the license manager and the monitor together in docker-compose.yml
+There is code to run the license manager and the monitor together in docker-compose.yml

-I don't use this set up so I cannot configure and test it completely.
+I don't use this set up yet.

-If you can please try it and tell me what needs to be done.

-brian@wildsong.biz

 ## Docker comment